danielvpx/jumperJS/README.md

 # jumperJS
-It's an angular - firebase CMS to make a light weight and easy to use html editor.
+It's an angular - firebase CMS to make a light weight and easy to use content editor.

 I'll be uploading every week an update until its finish.
 The first functional release will be on August 2017.